 Protection of some participants in civil law relationships against economic supremacy of other participants which could lead, while respecting formal equality of the participants, to devaluation of the social purpose of the legal relationships, for example, consumer protection, abuse of the dominant position, etc.

-Due to the distinction made between private and public law, the contract law is influenced in the same way.
-Apart from typical private law contracts concluded between parties with the private law statuses, there are contracts concluded within the public law regulatory framework (administrative contracts):
+Due to the distinction made between private and public law, the tort law is influenced in the same way.
+There is both the criterion of private method of legal regulation and the aim of legal regulation, which determinate the distinction between public and private law, and there is subsequently the content and limits of the sanctions used as the instruments of private law regulation.
+If the aim of private law is to establish equilibrium of participating persons (parties), then civil sanctions, i.e. tort law, should be a set of instruments serving to the same aim.
+Thus, the private law remedies are not aimed to the prejudice of one party of private law relation, but to the restoration of the equilibrium of participating persons (parties).

-Between public authorities: for example, communities, the state or its regions.
-These administrative contracts are concluded in situations when statutes do not directly establish a subordinate position between the persons in question.
-In such cases, rules of private law are applied to administrative contracts.

-Administrative contracts can also be applied as a part of public law relationships created between public authorities and private individuals.
-In such cases administrative contracts can partially reflect contractual autonomy of participants.
-For example, a decision on a subsidy granted by a public authority to a private individual can be accompanied by an administrative contract providing for particular conditions of that subsidy, etc.

 IV.
 Distinction Between Civil Law and Commercial Law